 C. From POS1 all the way to the top there is only one trail.
 It does not fork at all.
 During the dry season the trail is so clear it would be a challenge even in the dark to lose it.

-D. The guides offered by K-PATA are just local villagers.
-They are not trained, are ill-equipped and have nothing in common with the Western idea of a guide.
-Our guide was in such poor physical state that he was falling behind us all the way up.
-On the way down, he rushed an hour ahead of us!
-As a ‚guide’, he also refused to carry any load, so everything had to be carried by a porter.
-As we carried our gear ourselves, in effect the porter was carrying the guides gear!
+D. The guides offered by K-PATA are local villagers.
+They have little in common with the European idea of a mountain guide.
+Our guide was struggling to keep with our pace on the way up.
+On the way down, contrary, he rushed an hour ahead of us!
+Being titled a „guide”, he also refused to carry any load, so for carrying supplies he demanded we arrange another person – a porter.
+As we carried all our gear ourselves, in effect the porter was carrying the guides’ clothes!

 Do arrange a porter or guide from K-PATA if: